egidiosalinaro/users-manager/README.md

 ### :bricks: Built With

-This project is built using modern technologies with a primary focus on TypeScript (99.1% of the codebase)【34†source】.
+This project is built using modern technologies with a primary focus on TypeScript (99% of the codebase).
 Specific technologies used include:

 #### 🖥 Back End
 - SQL